yurrriq/shen_run/README.md

 #!/usr/bin/env shen_run
 ```

-at the first line of your script and make file executable
+at the top of your script and make it executable

 ```fish
 chmod +x your_script.shen